-The absence of any surface expression (i.e. grave marker or mound) is previously unrecorded in Qatar.
-It is possible that any former marker has been erased in antiquity, but given that there are five other inhumations in this cemetery, it seems more likely that the absence of burial markers, such as a cairn, was deliberate.
-As more burials are excavated in the future, it may be possible to consider if such an absence reflects cultural differences from other Neolithic groups in Qatar (such as at Al Khawr and Simaisma); or do such practices indicate a different 'social status' within the same group?
+The absence of any surface expression is previously unrecorded in Qatar.
+It is possible that any former marker has been erased in antiquity; however, given that there are five other inhumations in this cemetery, it seems more likely that the absence of burial markers, such as a cairn, was deliberate.
+As more burials are excavated in the future, it may be possible to consider if such an absence reflects cultural differences with other Neolithic groups in Qatar (such as at Al Khor and Simaisma), or do such practices indicate different a "social status" within the same group.

-While the 'Ubaid pottery found within the fill of the grave provides a terminus post quem in the fifth millennium BC, it is considered residual, which suggests the burial could date to any period between the early fifth and late third millennia BC, a period of over 3000 years.
-The presence of a well-defined layer ([5002]) sealing the grave fill ([5003]) might indicate an earlier date within this period.
-The absolute dating of this cemetery is not certain, however, and should remain a future research priority.
+While the 'Ubaid pottery found within the fill of the grave provides a terminus post quem in the 5th millennium BC, it is considered residual, which suggests the burial could date to any period between the early-5th and late-3rd millennia BC, a period of over 3 thousand years.
+The presence of a well-defined layer [5002] sealing the grave fill [5003] might indicate an earlier date within this period, however, the absolute dating of this cemetery is not certain, and should remain a future research priority.
 In the absence of carbon, OSL dating has proved successful on other internments in Qatar (Bain & Tetlow 2012), and remains an option should the cemetery be subject to excavation in the future.

-As there is no evidence that the burial was disturbed by humans during later periods, it seems likely that the absence of grave-goods was deliberate, something not entirely unusual for prehistoric burials in Qatar.
-While the presence of organic grave-goods (that would have deteriorated) cannot be ruled out, this raises questions regarding how burial practices reflect different attitudes to death and an afterlife, or whether they were influenced by other cultural or economic factors.
+As there is no evidence that the burial was disturbed during later periods it seems likely that the absence of grave goods was deliberate, something not entirely unusual for prehistoric burials in Qatar.
+While the presence of organic grave goods (that would have deteriorated) cannot be ruled out, this raises questions regarding how burial practices reflect different attitudes to death and an afterlife, or if this was influenced by other cultural or economic factors.

-Only a few burials of Neolithic date have been excavated in Qatar, all of which have been located within 3 or 4 km of the present-day coastline.
-In other parts of the Arabian Peninsula, Neolithic burials are often associated with inland sites such as Jabal al-Buhais (Uerpmann, Uerpmann & Jassim 2006) and Jabal Hafit (Potts 2012), and with the Omani shore as at Ras al-Hamra (Munoz, Scaruffi

-& Cavulli 2010) and As-Suwaysh (Charpentier & Méry 2010).
-The burial at Wādī Debay'ān adds to the growing corpus of Neolithic burials, which have the future potential to provide a research framework for interactions and dispersals between different regional Neolithic groups.
-Such burials also have the potential to provide information about early settlement patterns and trade routes between the Arabian Peninsula and Mesopotamia (southern Iraq).
-Future excavation and analysis, plus comparative research within the rest of the Gulf, might also solve questions regarding the longevity of groups in Qatar.
-Taking into account the similarities of these recently discovered graves in Qatar with those located either inland or on the coast of the Oman peninsula, questions are raised about the possible extent of influence of different groups.
+Only a few burials of Neolithic date have been excavated in Qatar, all of which have been located within 3 or 4km of the present day coastline.
+In other parts of the Arabian Peninsula Neolithic burials are more usually associated with inland sites such as Jebel al-Buhais (Uerpmann et al. 2003) and Jebel Hafit (Potts 2012), and the burial at Wādī Debayʿān adds to the growing corpus of Neolithic burials which have the future potential to provide a research framework for interactions and dispersals between different regional Neolithic groups.
+Such burials also have the potential to provide information about early settlement patterns and trade routes from between the Arabian Peninsula and Mesopotamia (Southern Iraq).
+Future excavation and analysis might also solve questions regarding the longevity of groups in Qatar, and what was the extent of influence of different groups?
+How did regional dispersal and contact alter the cultural identity of Neolithic groups or were they subject to new populations?